tdurouchoux/dsview_vault/topics/Platform/Tembo Cloud.md

 type: Platform
 ---

-A cloud platform that allows users to run VectorDB instances and manage vector databases.
+A cloud platform that allows users to run VectorDB instances and manage their embedding workflows.